Student Services and Resources

 - Remediation Support.
 Students in the PAS program who do not demonstrate competency or do not achieve program-defined competencies are offered remediation support.
 Remedial services are available to students at the Grand Rapids and Traverse City campuses.

 - Library Services.
 The GVSU library services are available to all PAS students.
 GVSU Library services have numerous virtual services, including virtual appointments with a librarian, online self-service tools, online information resources to support student research, GVSU Document Delivery Services, and home delivery of books.
-Students at the Grand Rapids campus have access to in-person library services at GVSU libraries, including the Mary Idema Pew Library Learning and Information Campus in Allendale, Seidman House library on the Allendale campus, the Steelcase Library on the Pew campus in downtown Grand Rapids, the Frey Foundation Learning Commons located in the Daniel and Pamella DeVos Center for Interprofessional Health on the Grand Rapids Health Campus.
+Students at the Grand Rapids campus have access to in-person library services at GVSU libraries, including the Mary Idema Pew Library Learning and Information Campus in Allendale, Seidman House Library on the Allendale campus, the Steelcase Library on the Pew campus in downtown Grand Rapids, the Frey Foundation Learning Commons located in the Daniel and Pamella DeVos Center for Interprofessional Health on the Grand Rapids Health Campus.
 PAS students in the Traverse City campus have access to the NMC Library located at the main NMC campus.
 The PAS program also maintains a PAS student library with PAS program textbooks for students on the Traverse City campus.

 - Computing and Technology Services.
 PAS program students are given an email account for all GVSU and PAS program-related communication.
 Students at both campuses can access computers, printers, copy machines, and scanning equipment in designated computer labs and the library.
-GVSU Information Technology (IT) provides technical assistance, including Blackboard and eLearning support, through a service portal that can be accessed by phone, chat, email, or in person.
+GVSU Information Technology (IT) provides technical assistance, including Blackboard and eLearning support, through a service portal accessed by phone, chat, email, or in person.

 - Disability Services: GVSU Disability Support Resources (DSR) provides support resources and accommodations to enhance the environment for persons with disabilities while helping educate the university community on disability issues.
 DSR assists faculty and students equitably and believes that providing reasonable accommodations for students with a disability is a shared partnership and responsibility.
 Academic accommodations are determined for each student on an individual basis by a DSR advisor and designed through an interactive process with the student.
 The interactive process includes the DSR application, documentation of a disability, meeting with a DSR advisor, and any follow-up needed to ensure reasonable accommodations have been considered.
 Students enrolled in the Traverse City campus can access disability services remotely.
 Exam accommodations may be provided by DSR employees when available for students enrolled in the Grand Rapids campus.

 - Student Academic Success Center.
 GVSU Student Academic Success Center (SASC) provides student success services to assist students in achieving their educational goals.
-Their services include success coaching, academic success workshops, and SASC Scholars program.
+Their services include success coaching, academic success workshops, and the SASC Scholars program.
 Most services are available through virtual and online platforms, providing equal access to students at the Grand Rapids and Traverse City campuses.
 Some academic success workshops may be offered in person at the Allendale campus.

 Basic Needs Services